onecommons/unfurl/README.md

 If you use `asdf` to manage multiple versions of Python, also install `tox-asdf`: `pip install tox-asdf`.

 Arguments after `--` are passed to the test runner, e.g. to run an individual test: `tox -- tests/test_runtime.py`.

+When running unit tests, `tox` it will try to build the Rust extension first.
+To skip building and running associated tests, set the UNFURL_TEST_SKIP_BUILD_RUST=1 environment variable.

 ## Status and Caveats